Is Wintering Locally Adapted Queen Bees in Bulk in Climate Controlled Storage a Viable Production System for Northeast Beekeepers?

 11/19/24: 3 lost, total remaining: 29

-On 11/29/24, we condensed the banks into three and moved the banks into the HiveTech unit, hoping that the increased uniformity of conditions might stabilize queen survival.
+On 11/29/24, we condensed the banks into three banks and moved the banks into the HiveTech unit, with the intention that increased uniformity of conditions might stabilize queen survival.
 Temperatures within the HiveTech unit ranged from between 46F to 52F, with the thermostat set at 49F.
 Relative humidity ranged from 45% to 79%.
 The queen banks had screened bottom boards as well as unencumbered entrances for increased ventilation.
 Banks were placed on top of plastic pallets that also contained holes for effective ventilation.

 We re-checked banks for survival on 12/15/24 and found loss of 10 queens across all three banks.
 19 queens remained amongst three banks.